urmiii/Personal-Projects-Portfolio/Software Development/Python/EZClean/Files/README.md

-*Contains source codes to the desktop application*
+*Contains source codes and ui files to the desktop application*